Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

-The more literal rendering of the "Ten Commandments" as "Ten Words" is not meant to imply that these ten things God spoke are simply suggestions.
-Instead, it adds concreteness to the understanding that what God speaks is of supreme significance and every created thing, but humankind obeys His Word.
+The more literal rendering of the "Ten Commandments" as "Ten Words" does not imply that these ten things God spoke are simply suggestions.
+Instead, it adds concreteness to the understanding that what God says is of supreme significance and every created thing, but humankind obeys His Word.
 When God speaks, everything is supposed to listen.

 "He spoke, and it was done; He commanded, and it stood fast."

 The Number Ten

 God speaking, creating, and the idea of obedience is connected not only here but also in the flood narrative.
 God speaks ten times in Genesis chapters 6-9 in a sort of de-creation for the purpose of reconstruction in the account.
 Twice it is mentioned that Noah obeyed God's commands, and also twice, it is noted that the animals obeyed God's commandments.

 Moreover, in the book of Exodus, there are ten plagues as commanded by God, marked by three "as the Lord commanded" statements in the context of His word obeyed.
 These connections, too, are linked with creation.
 The first chapter of Genesis includes elements such as humankind, animals, creeping things, flying things, fish, water, and darkness.

 Proverbs chapters 1-9 include ten speeches of a father to his son that concern obedience to God's ways.
 The command to obey and "keep commands" is noted ten times within the entire book of Proverbs.